 If you do not register this instance for remote licensing, the configuration program prompts you for a license key file.

-Enter the license key file name, or leave blank for developer mode.
+Enter the license key file name, or leave blank for the Community Edition.
 Enter 'help' for more information.

 License key file: